-- Citation 1.
-This Ordinance may be cited as the Isabel Provincial Government Financial Management Ordinance 2014. - Commencement 2.
-This Ordinance shall come into effect when assented to by the Minister in accordance with Section 30 of the Provincial Government Act 1997 and shall apply to - (a) All money received or intended to be received into the Provincial Fund for the Province, as established under section 34(1) of the Act; and - (b) any other public money or property received by the Province that is intended to be managed under this Ordinance. - Application of this Ordinance 3.
-(1) This Ordinance applies to all financial transactions and business of Isabel Province and administrative units and to the management of all public monies and public property of the Isabel Provincial Government, to the extend that such activities and actions are not expressly managed under another arrangement. - (2) For the purpose of ensuring compliance with the provisions of subsection (1) the Provincial Executive shall issue written instructions, to be called Financial Instructions and Stores Instructions, for the better carrying out of the provisions and purposes of this Ordinance. - (3) If this Ordinance conflicts with any law of the Solomon Islands, then the law of the Solomon Islands must be followed and not this Ordinance.
-Any person becoming aware of such a conflict will immediately notify the Provincial Secretary and Minister responsible for Provincial Government in writing. - (4) Where there is a conflict between this Ordinance and any earlier Financial Management Ordinance, Instructions or circular, this Ordinance shall prevail.
+1. This Ordinance may be cited as the Rennell and Bellona Provincial Government Financial Management Ordinance 2014.

+Commencement 2.
+This Ordinance shall come into effect when assented to by the Minister in accordance with Section 30 of the Provincial Government Act 1997 and shall apply to all financial transactions and business of Rennell and Bellona Province and administrative units and to the management of all public monies and public property of the Rennell and Bellona Provincial Government.

+Application of this Ordinance

+- (1) This Ordinance applies to all financial transactions and business of Rennell and Bellona Province and administrative units and to the management of all public monies and public property of the Rennell and Bellona Provincial Government. - (2) For the purpose of ensuring compliance with the provisions of subsection (1) the Provincial Executive shall issue written instructions, to be called Financial Instructions and Stores Instructions, for the better carrying out of the provisions and purposes of this Ordinance. - (3) If this Ordinance conflicts with any law of the Solomon Islands, then the law of the Solomon Islands must be followed and not this Ordinance.
+Any person becoming aware of such a conflict will immediately notify the Provincial Secretary and Minister responsible for Provincial Government in writing. - (4) This Ordinance cannot prevent the law of the Solomon Islands from being applied. - (5) Where there is a conflict between this Ordinance and any earlier Financial Management Ordinance, Instructions or circlar, this Ordinance shall prevail.